Thomas Emmette Stancil

 Emmette was farming with his Pa when he started courting Dessie.
 Cousin Arthur Stancil introduced Emmette and Dessie.
 Arthur had taken Dessie to Holly Springs Freewill Baptist Church.
 Dessie was a member of Union Grove Church.

 Dessie and Emmette both completed Grammar school.
-Emmette encourages his Pa to buy a car which Emmette drove.
+Emmette encouraged his Pa to buy a car which Emmette drove.
 It was a Model T Ford Touring car.
-George bought in 1920 from Avis Stancil, father of Erma Lee Stancil.
+George bought it in 1920 from Avis Stancil, father of Erma Lee Stancil.
 Erma Lee married Alvin Stancil's son Glenn years later.

 Emmette continued to court Dessie.
 Emmette seldom went with anyone else.